v2025 (2)

 Suranga Wellalage, a former cricketer, passed away on September 18 at the age of 54 due to a sudden heart attack.
 His death came on the same day Dunith played for Sri Lanka in the Asia Cup Group B match against Afghanistan in Abu Dhabi.

-For Sri Lanka, Chameera claimed two wickets, with Wanindu Hasaranga and Dasun Shanaka taking one apiece.
+For Sri Lanka, Wanindu Hasaranga and Dasun Shanaka took two wickets each, giving a strong fight.

 Dunith Wellalage’s father passes away